myersm0/GIFTI.jl/README.md

 g = GIFTI.load(filename)
 ```

+The resulting GiftiStruct `g` contains primarily two things:
+- global metadata
-The resulting GiftiStruct `g` contains primarily two things: some global metadata, and some data arrays in the form of `GiftiDataArray`s (eacho of which itself contains a `Matrix` and additional metadata).
+- arrays in the form of `GiftiDataArray`s (each of which itself contains a `Matrix` and additional metadata).

 The metadata of a GiftiStruct can be accessed simply with `metadata(g)`.